HBase Tutorial: HBase Introduction and Facebook Case Study

 - Requires Database which can leverage high processing on it.

-- High performance needed to serve millions of request
+- High performance needed to serve millions of requests.

 - Maintaining consistency in storage and performance.